Riverdale, Bronx: Housing

 Riverdale is home to the modernist landmark Saul Victor house, designed by Ferdinand Gottlieb in 1967.
 Other famous mansions in the Hudson Hill neighborhood include: Greyston (1864), Alderbrook (1880), Stonehurst (1861) and Oaklawn (1863).
 Since 2005, Central Riverdale has experienced a building boom with the addition of many mid- and high-rise condominium buildings.
 With a median residence value of $579,196 as of 2013, Riverdale is one of the most expensive neighborhoods in New York City and is considered one of the most sought-after residential neighborhoods.

 Before the wider development of Riverdale, housing consisted of large, architecturally distinguished mansions built in the early 20th century, mostly in Georgian- and Tudor-revival styles, which recall scenes of "rural Connecticut" rather than the city.
 These are mostly concentrated in the Fieldston section of Riverdale, known as the estate area.
 In addition, more affordable pre-war buildings and smaller houses are scattered throughout Riverdale.
 The 1950s saw the construction of many low-rise (six-story) brick buildings.
 By the early to mid-1960s, a number of larger brick towers (10–20 stories) started popping up.
-Many of these full-service buildings featuring doormen were designed by architect Philip Birnbaum, who designed over 300 buildings in the city, including Skyview, the Windsors, and the Whitehall.
+Many of these full-service buildings featuring doormen were designed by architect Philip Birnbaum, who designed more than 300 buildings in the city, including Skyview, the Windsors and the Whitehall in Riverdale.

 In 1974, a large, fortress-like residential compound and school was established in North Riverdale by the Permanent Mission of the USSR to the United Nations (now the Permanent Mission of the Russian Federation to the UN) to house diplomats and their families.
 The 20-story building was constructed from the top down, with the upper floors built first.

 By the 1980s, most of the apartment buildings that were owned by single landlords and rented, were converted into cooperatives.
 Unlike most of the Bronx, Riverdale is mostly owner-occupied housing.
 Spuyten Duyvil has the greatest concentration of high rises in Riverdale with the Century, 555 Kappock, and Winston Churchill next to one another.
 Since 2005, Central Riverdale has experienced a building boom with the addition of many mid- and high-rise condominium buildings that contrast with the older brick style.